TOPLLab/topllab.github.io/warduino/guide/get-started.md

 arduino-cli lib install "Adafruit NeoPixel"
 ```

-If you haven't done so already, clone (or symlink) the WARDuino repository to `~/Arduino/libraries` to make it available to Arduino.
+If you haven't done so already, clone (or symlink) the WARDuino repository to `~/Arduino/libraries/WARDuino` to make it available to Arduino.

 ## Flashing using Arduino

-If you have setup the Arduino toolchain as described above, you can upload your programs with the Makefile in the `platforms/Arduino` folder of the WARDuino virtual machine.
+After setting up the Arduino toolchain, you can upload your programs with the Makefile in the `platforms/Arduino` folder of the WARDuino virtual machine.
 You can supply all the arguments through the command-line, or write all of them in a `.config` file in the same directory as the Makefile.

 ```make